 The batter also uses pantry staples like all-purpose flour, salt, eggs, sugar and sometimes dairy (milk, sour cream or yogurt) for moisture.
 Recipes can use butter or oil, I like to use oil in my recipe because it keeps the loaf moist and light.
 Most recipes include cinnamon and vanilla for flavor.

 Looking for more sourdough quick bread recipes?
-Try my Sourdough Discard Banana Nut Bread, Sourdough Discard Banana Bread, Sourdough Discard Pumpkin Bread.
+Try my Sourdough Discard Cornbread, Sourdough Discard Banana Nut Bread, Sourdough Discard Banana Bread, Sourdough Discard Pumpkin Bread.

 Baking with sourdough discard

-Sourdough discard adds a great tangy flavor to this Zucchini Bread.
+Discard adds a great tangy flavor to this Sourdough Zucchini Bread recipe.
 Since you’re not using it as a leavener, your sourdough starter does not need to be activated or fed for it to work in this recipe and you can use it straight from the refrigerator.
-Older discard will have a tangier, more acidic flavor than freshly-fed sourdough starter.
+Older sourdough discard will have a tangier, more acidic flavor than freshly-fed sourdough starter.
 Both will work for this recipe, you’ll get a slightly different flavor but your bake will still be delicious!

 Looking for more sweet sourdough discard recipes?
 Check out my Favorite Sourdough Discard Dessert Recipes!